-- A. Regular Full-Time Employee: An employee who is in a regular budgeted position and whose normal work schedule is intended to be forty (40) hours of work per week - B. Regular Part-Time Employee: An employee who is regularly assigned to work at least forty (40) but less than eighty (80) hours in a two week pay period shall accrue and receive benefits (including but not limited to: holiday, annual leave, sick leave, civil leave, military leave, and longevity bonus) on a prorated basis. - C. Part-time Extra Help/On-Call Employee: A non-budgeted, extra help/on-call employee who works more than 347 hours per calendar year (or one-sixth of the regular annual hours normally worked by full-time employees), shall be paid according to the wage schedule in this Agreement.
-These employees shall not otherwise receive any employment based benefits, except as specifically provided for in this Agreement or as otherwise required by law.
-During January of each calendar year, the County shall review the number of hours worked by part-time extra help on-call employees in the preceding calendar year to determine which employees meet the one-sixth test to be included in this bargaining unit. - D. Continuous Service: Length of continuous service by an employee including periods of authorized paid leave.
-An employee who terminates and is reemployed within twelve (12) calendar months of the termination date shall have his/her continuous service date adjusted by the time between termination and reemployment.
-All benefits based on length of service are computed on the basis of continuous service, unless otherwise specified.
-Continuous service dates are adjusted for any period of absence in a leave without pay status. - E. Seniority: The County shall maintain an active seniority list for all current bargaining unit members.
-The list may be modified from time-to-time, as bargaining unit members change, subject to agreement between the County and the Guild.
-Seniority shall be defined as the length of continuous service by classification of an employee including periods of authorized paid leave.
-An employee who terminates and is re-employed, within thirty (30) days, shall have the continuous service date adjusted by the time between termination and re-employment.
-All benefits based on length of service are computed on the basis of continuous service, unless otherwise specified.
-An employee's seniority or
+- A. Regular Full-Time Employee: An employee who is in a regular budgeted position and whose normal work schedule is intended to be forty (40) hours of work per week. - B. Regular Part-Time Employee: An employee who is regularly assigned to work at least forty (40) but less than eighty (80) hours in a two week pay period shall accrue and receive benefits (including but not limited to: holiday, vacation leave, sick leave, civil leave, military leave, and longevity bonus) on a prorated basis. - C. Part-time Extra Help/On-Call Employee: Non-regular employees who are at-will for the entire period of employment and may be terminated at any time by the Employing Official or designee.
+Extra-help employees receive only those benefits required by federal or state laws.
+Refer to the County's Personnel Manual for terms applicable to extra help.
+A non-budgeted, extra help/on-call employee who works more than 347 hours per calendar year (or one-sixth of the regular annual hours normally worked by full-time employees), shall be paid according to the established wage schedule.
+These employees shall not otherwise receive any employment-based benefits, except as specifically provided for in this Agreement or as otherwise required by law.
+During January of each calendar year, the County shall review the number of hours worked by part-time extra help on-call employees in the preceding calendar year to determine which employees meet the one-sixth test to be included in this bargaining unit.